 How Do I Scatter Ashes at Sea?

-The amount of people choosing cremation in the United States has been significantly increasing over the past few decades.
-About 25% of people who passed in 1999 were cremated, which has jumped to over 50% today.
-According to the National Funeral Director’s Association cremation is expected to increase to nearly 80% by 2035.
+The amount of people choosing to be cremated in the U.S. has signficantly increased over the past few decades.
+About 25% of people who passed in 1999 were cremated, which has jumped to over 60% today.
+According to the National Funeral Director’s Association cremation is expected to increase to over 80% by 2035.
 One of the main drivers of this major shift in preference is the lower cost of cremation (vs. burial) as well as more and more families that are less traditional.
-In line with this major shift towards cremation, many people are looking to do a water burial, or scattering ashes at sea.
+In line with this major shift towards cremation, many families are interested in doing a water burial, or scattering ashes at sea.

 What is a Sea Scattering?